Wim0/openai-quickstart-node/README.md

 # for the hackaton
-app with the open ai api for lablab
+app with the open ai api for lablab based